-Sustainability is an integrated part of the IKEA business and is led from a holistic perspective with an aligned overall direction.
-Each IKEA business within the IKEA franchise system contributes to the total IKEA sustainability agenda.
-Key sustainability objectives are monitored and reported on in totality in the IKEA Sustainability Report.
+Sustainability is an integrated part of our business and is led from a holistic perspective with an aligned overall direction.
+Each part of the IKEA business contributes to the total IKEA sustainability agenda.

 The IKEA sustainability strategy, People & Planet Positive, outlines our ambitions and commitments, creating a common agenda for the IKEA franchise system, and leading together towards 2030.
 It provides a focus and collaboration for everybody within the IKEA franchise system to contribute to a positive impact on people, society and the planet across the entire value chain.
 Each part of the IKEA business sets goals, targets and roadmaps to deliver on the strategy.
 This allows for locally tailored and relevant implementation and activities.